Carl Lumbly: Career

-His first major role was Detective Marcus Petrie on the television series Cagney & Lacey (1982–1988), where his character was paired with Detective Victor Isbecki (Martin Kove).
-In 1985, he appeared as Theseus in The Gospel At Colonus, an African-American musical iteration of the Oedipus legend on PBS' Great Performances series.
+Lumbly's first major role was Detective Marcus Petrie on the television series Cagney & Lacey (1982–1988), where his character was paired with Detective Victor Isbecki (Martin Kove).
+In 1985, he appeared as Theseus in The Gospel At Colonus, an African-American musical iteration of the Oedipus legend on PBS's Great Performances series.

 In 1987, he garnered positive reviews for his portrayal of Black Panther Party co-founder Bobby Seale in the HBO television film Conspiracy: The Trial of the Chicago 8.
 From 1989 to 1990, he portrayed ongoing character Earl Williams (named for the prisoner in Ben Hecht and Charles MacArthur's story The Front Page), a teacher falsely accused of the rape/murder of a female student, in the series L.A.
 Law.

 In 1990, he co-starred in Charles Burnett's critically acclaimed film To Sleep with Anger.
 From 1994 to 1995, Lumbly starred as the main character in the short-lived science fiction series M.A.N.T.I.S..
 One of his most visible roles was as Marcus Dixon in the American television series Alias (2001–2006).

-Other prominent roles include providing the voice for Martian Manhunter in Justice League and Justice League Unlimited, as well as the character's father, M'yrnn J'onzz, in the series Supergirl.
-In Superman: The Animated Series, Lumbly voiced the mayor of Metropolis in the episode "Speed Demons" in 1997, and an alien military general in the episode "Absolute Power" in 1999.
-He voiced the villain Stalker on Batman Beyond.
+Other prominent roles include providing the voice for Martian Manhunter in the DC Animated Universe (DCAU) series Justice League and Justice League Unlimited, as well as the character's father, M'yrnn J'onzz, in the series Supergirl.
+Lumbly also voiced minor or recurring characters in the DCAU - Alterus and the mayor of Metropolis in Superman: The Animated Series, Stalker in Batman Beyond, and Anansi in Static Shock.

 In 2000, Lumbly portrayed activist and Congressman Ron Dellums in the Disney Channel original film The Color of Friendship.
-Although the film was focused on Dellums' daughter's friendship with a white South African girl, the film also discussed Dellums' role in ending apartheid in South Africa.
+Although the film was focused on Dellums's daughter's friendship with a white South African girl, the film also discussed Dellums's role in ending apartheid in South Africa.

 Also in 2000, Lumbly guest starred in the season one The West Wing episode "Six Meetings Before Lunch" as Jeff Breckenridge, a nominee for U.S. Assistant Attorney General who supports reparations for slavery.
 Lumbly appeared as Daniel "Bulldog" Novacek in the 2004 television series Battlestar Galactica.
 He also plays a role in the Kane's Wrath expansion pack for the video game Command and Conquer 3.
 More recently, he played police captain Joe Rucker on TNT's Southland.

-In 2021, Lumbly guest starred in several episodes of the Disney+ series The Falcon and the Winter Soldier (2021) as Isaiah Bradley, set in the Marvel Cinematic Universe (MCU), and will reprise his role in the feature film Captain America: New World Order (2024).
+In 2021, Lumbly guest starred in several episodes of the Disney+ series The Falcon and the Winter Soldier (2021) as Isaiah Bradley, set in the Marvel Cinematic Universe (MCU), and reprised his role in the feature film Captain America: Brave New World (2025).

-He was also cast as the father of Beth Pearson, Abraham Clarke, in the series, This is Us.
+He was also cast as the father of Beth Pearson, Abraham Clarke, in the series, This Is Us.

+In 2023, Lumbly portrayed C. Auguste Dupin, a major character in Netflix's The Fall of the House of Usher.